 What is a Bar/Bat Mitzvah?

-The term Bar and Bat Mitzvah literally means son and daughter of the commandment.
-Children do not have a bar/bat mitzvah, they become a Bar or Bat Mitzvah.
+The terms Bar and Bat Mitzvah literally mean son and daughter of the commandment.
+Children do not have a bar/bat mitzvah; they become a Bar or Bat Mitzvah.
 Completion of this ceremony means accepting responsibility.
 Jewish children who choose to celebrate becoming B’nei Mitzvah are announcing their choice to assume responsibility for living a life of meaning with ethical and spiritual purpose.

 Our Mission in the B'nei Mitzvah Process

 To create an ongoing sense of community at Temple Beth Am for students and their families so that they can develop a deep and lasting connection with the synagogue, the staff, and the Jewish people, while discovering and building their own Jewish identities.

 An important component of the B’nei Mitzvah journey is the connection with our students’ families and community.
 Through the experience of our program, our students will have time to reflect what it means to become a Jewish adult with their families, clergy, teachers, and peers as their guides.
 In the process of becoming bar/bat mitzvah it is our hope that our students and their families will fall in love with Judaism and Jewish tradition.

 The Torah is the center of Judaism.
 Everything we do as Jews, everything we believe and value revolves around the Torah.
 In whatever way we personally understand the Torah--whether as divine revelation, a human text about striving for God, or a combination of the two--it is a text that has been embraced with the highest sanctity by the Jewish people.
 This is why the first mitzvah we expect our children to fulfill as B’nei Mitzvah is to read publicly from the Torah.

 For more information on the becoming a Bar or Bat Mitzvah at Temple Beth Am, check out our resources below: